ppfeufer/aa-timezones/README.md

 ```

-## Public Views
+## (Optional) Public Views

 This app supports AA's feature of public views, since time zones conversion is not
 any mission-critical information.
-To allow user to view the time zone conversion page
+To allow users to view the time zone conversion page
 without the need to log in, please add `"timezones",` to the list of
 `APPS_WITH_PUBLIC_VIEWS` in your `local.py`: